 Remote agents management

 The remote agent can be installed on an external server with the right operating system.
 The list of supported operating systems can be found at the top of this article in Requirements section.
 When you have a ready server, use any system device to connect with the server via SSH.
 The whole installation is extremely easy, after you are correctly logged into the server, you must run just one installation command.
-You can find this command on the Basic Information page of the remote agent.
 That is how an exemplary installation command may look like:

-Information on the remote agent condition
+Information on the Remote Agent Condition

-Agent Information section includes any information on the agent’s current condition.
+Summary section includes any information on the agent’s current condition.
 You will find there the details on: